Chapter 17 : Meet the Malfoys.

 “Oh!”
 I stared at her in surprise, quickly pinching Scorpius on the arm before he could say anything stupid.
 “Of course we are!”

-I ignored the quick, appalled look the confused boy sent me and continued to smile cheerfully and the innkeeper.
+I ignored the quick, appalled look the confused boy sent me and continued to smile cheerfully at the innkeeper.

 “Malfoy!?”
 I turned on Scorpius as soon as Flora closed our bedroom door behind us.
 “As if I would take your name!”